DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: CascadeNER

 \subsection{Classification}

-\paragraph{Prompt Design} In the classification sub-task, we employ a generation-based in-context classification method, where we input the categories and the sentence with one entity surrounded by "\#\#", and require the classifier to generate the label for that entity.
+\paragraph{Prompt Design.} In the classification sub-task, we employ a generation-based in-context classification method, where we input the categories and the sentence with one entity surrounded by "\#\#", and require the classifier to generate the label for that entity.
 This method re-embeds the entity into the sentence for classification, which utilizes the self-attention architecture of LLMs for contextual information and improves accuracy compared to entity-level classification.
 Figure \ref{classif} is an example:

 In zero-shot scenarios, we use a slightly different prompt.
 Due to differences in entity categorization across datasets, some entities in one dataset may be overlooked in others.
-We append the query with \texttt{If none of them applied, return unknown} to handle situations where the extracted entity cannot be classified into the provided categories, enhancing CascadeNER's generalization. \paragraph{Multi-granularity} For multi-granularity data, we apply a progressive strategy.
+We append the query with \texttt{If none of them applied, return unknown} to handle situations where the extracted entity cannot be classified into the provided categories, enhancing CascadeNER's generalization.

+\paragraph{Multi-granularity.} For multi-granularity data, we apply a progressive strategy.
 After obtaining the coarse-grained result, CascadeNER use the result to index the corresponding sub-categories and classify again, continuing this process until no further classification is possible:

 where \( L_i^{\text{fine}} \) is the fine-grained label, \( L_i^{\text{coarse}} \) is the generated coarse-grained label, and \( \text{subcategories} \) are the subcategories under the coarse-grained.